ilambrev/SoftUni_Java_Learning_Program/README.md

-# Java Web Developer
+# Software Engineer With Java
-**_SoftUni Software Engineering Program_**
+**_SoftUni Professional Program_**

-In this repository I will store all problem solutions during my training at SoftUni.
+This repository contains my solutions to the tasks that are part of the Software Engineer With Java professional program.